ghasimi/kafka/README.md

 ##  Use Cases

-Kafka excels at building scalable and fault tolerance event-driven systems.
+Kafka excels at building scalable and fault-tolerant event-driven systems.
 It allows to make various sources of data availble for different applications.

-For example, a system may track prices of different products from one or more sources, and get supply and demand indicators from other sources, and feed these data into different applications, e.g., for display, analytics, or taking actions if certain conditions are met.
+For example, a system may track prices of different products from one or more sources, and get supply and demand indicators from other sources, and feed these data into different applications, e.g., to display, analyze, or take actions if certain conditions are met.

 Kafka allows to efficiently handle the complexity arising from such systems.